blueskycleandry/pokemon/README.md

 - provide a front end to view these delightful creatures.

 Design criteria:
-- demonstrate some generic stuff
-- get all the data without thinking about it too much
+- get all the data
 	- derive all referential information
-	- currenly some grouping data is not properly extracted.
-Information, not data.
+	- currently some grouping data is not properly extracted as information.
 - Provide a way to generically create queries
-	- the data is in a format to do this
+	- the data has been extracted to support this
-	- implemnetation timed out
+	- implementation timed out, so the full answer is not there
 	- sample 'intermediate' query provided
-	- some comments in results.py
+	- some comments in results.py as to how the generic approach would work
 - a simple pair of templates to
 	- run the crawl process
 		- note this get 100 Pokemon by default - edit crawl.py to get more
 		- future enhancement!
-	- simple listing of ALL Pokemon, it would be nice to add filtering and sorting
+	- get a simple listing of ALL Pokemon.
+		- It would be nice to add filtering and sorting
 	- and to add dynamic query generation.
 Designed but not implemented.

 ## Install